jmcameron/attachments/FOR_DEVELOPERS.md

 ### How to update release version

-Update line VERSION = "4.0.2"
-in Makefile file
+- Update line VERSION = "<new version>" (for instance "4.0.2") in Makefile file
-launch make fixversions in an linux shell
-This will update all xml versions (package/component/plugins)
+- launch make fixversions in an linux shell (This will update all xml versions (package/component/plugins)
+- launch make fixsha to update the checksums for update server

 ### How to update release package